pardahlman/akeneo-csharp/README.md

 That's it!
 Use the client's generic methods to create, get, update and remove [Attributes](https://api.akeneo.com/api-reference.html#Attributes), [Attribute Options](https://api.akeneo.com/api-reference.html#Attributeoptions), [Families](https://api.akeneo.com/api-reference.html#Families), [Categories](https://api.akeneo.com/api-reference.html#Categories) and [Products](https://api.akeneo.com/api-reference.html#Products).

-**Note:** There are some endpoints that is not implemented in the current version (1.7.3) of Akeneo PIM.
-For example, only Products can be removed.
+**Note:** There are some endpoints that are not implemented in the current version (1.7.3) of Akeneo PIM.
+For example, only products can be removed.

-Programatically define a product and specify its categories, values etc
+Programmatically define a product and specify its categories, values etc

 ```csharp
 var product = new Product